usaid-cs/yesterday-i-learned/random.md

 1. Stock price doesn't mean anything (as long as you can afford at least one share).
 Buying 100 cheap shares worth $5 each that goes up by 1% is going to be $505.
 Buying 1 share of $500 that goes up by 1% is also going to be $505.
 1. The ["ECB (electronic code book) mode"](https://crypto.stackexchange.com/questions/225/should-i-use-ecb-or-cbc-encryption-mode-for-my-block-cipher) encrypts data block by block.
 [It is insecure.](https://littlemaninmyhead.wordpress.com/2017/04/22/top-10-developer-crypto-mistakes/) Stop using it wherever you know it exists.
 CBC (cipher block chaining) mode makes you XOR the next block with the previous block's ciphertext first, making it safer.
 1. If you buy a share of every stock out there in an exchange, you effectively track an index.
 If you buy a share from only the non-half-arsed stocks in an exchange, you effectively beat an index.
 If you go on and buy a share from only the stocks that consistently stay on or above average, which isn't hard to spot to be honest (say Apple or Adobe), then you effectively beat an index.
 That is why index funds often outperform the indices that they track, but never by much.
-1. Cellular Internet in Canada costs more than anywhere else in the world, including Japan, Brazil, and Botswana.
-1. TMX lists itself on the TMX as "X".
 1. Colombia the country is spelled with an O. [Everything else](https://en.wikipedia.org/wiki/Columbia) is spelled Columbia with a U.
 1. Those hip, "tub-looking" bathtubs are a bitch to clean, say Redditors.
 1. [Travel bidets](https://www.amazon.ca/Brondell-GS-70-GoSpa-Travel-Bidet/dp/B008CSDKSQ) are squirt bottles, essentially.
 1. To identify which side of an LED is positive, [it is either the longer leg](https://learn.sparkfun.com/tutorials/polarity/diode-and-led-polarity), or, if it is already soldered and cut, the round side rather than the flat side.
 1. Montreal is the third largest porn-producing city in the world after Los Angeles and Amsterdam.
-1. The University of Waterloo Archery Club is "by far the most successful university archery club in Ontario" (quote from president).
-Other clubs tend to go broke easily.
 1. The world's largest commercial dildo is only 1/6 the size of [the world's largest non-commercial dildo](https://www.dailydot.com/unclick/worlds-largest-dildo/).
 1. The summit [Chimborazo](https://en.wikipedia.org/wiki/Chimborazo) of Ecuador is the farthest point from the centre of Earth, while Mt.
 Everest is the highest point from sea level.
 1. Brushing your teeth for two minutes, twice a day, is roughly a day per year.